 As marketers we find ourselves grappling with the need to expand, grow, and scale everything we do to achieve our company’s overall goals.
-It can be difficult for a small or medium-sized corporation to initially build an international marketing plan.
+It can be difficult for a small or medium-sized corporation to initially build an international marketing strategy.
 Typically, they don’t have the expertise or budget to launch the campaign.
 But it’s not impossible.

 What can these businesses do to avoid a marketing catastrophe in international markets?

 - Define international success and why you need it.